 Similar to how Canadians can be offended if you mistake them for Americans, New Zealanders (or Kiwis, as we affectionately call them) might feel prickled if you mistake them for Australians.
 As an Australian, I can understand: I’d much rather be known for Lord of the Rings landscapes than small furry bears with sexually transmitted infections (most koalas have chlamydia — no really).
-But how do you tell the difference between the New Zealand and the Australian accent?
+But how do you tell the difference between the New Zealand vs. Australian accent?

 In order to get off on the right foot with your Kiwi and Aussie friends, here are some cues and clues to tell your island-nation friends apart!